 The letter below, dated March 21, 2020, by Wisconsin Green Party supporter Kerri Bruss, appealed to four of the six then admins / moderators of the national party's facebook page requesting a more balanced and equitable moderation of the page.
 These individuals, responsible for the fair enforcement of the page's rules, were appointed by the Media Committee of the Green Party of the United States.
 Ms. Bruss supported her request with a 52 page report, linked below, that documents the ongoing purge of content presented from a gender critical feminist perspective, as well as the ongoing verbal abuse and threatening behavior directed at gender critical feminists and their allies in that space.

 To date there has been no response, while the purging of GC content, silencing of GC voices, and verbal abuse directed at GC feminists and their allies on the GPUS FB page continues unabated.
+But there was a new appointment by the Media Committee to the forum management team.
+On the facebook profile of the National Lavender Caucus this development was celebrated with the post reproduced here.
+Shortly afterwards, Paula Densnow was purged from this forum, altogether and has since been unable to either read or post to the party group.

 This facebook group is operated by the national Green Party in the United States.
 Its group administrators are appointed by the Media Committee of the Green Party of the United States.